-Using a variant track, annotation track, expression track or statistical comparison track, the Annotate Variants (TAS) ready-to-use workflow runs an "internal" workflow that adds the following annotations to the track:
+Using a variant track, annotation track, expression track or statistical comparison track, the Annotate Variants (TAS) template workflow runs an "internal" workflow that adds the following annotations to the track:

 - Gene names Adds names of genes whenever a variant is found within a known gene.